HB1010 (2026) Detail

 674:80 Amendment to Zoning Regulations.

-I. Notwithstanding any provision to the contrary, municipalities shall allow multi-family [residential development] dwelling units, as defined in RS 674:43, I on commercially zoned land, provided that adequate infrastructure, including roads, water, and sewage systems, shall be available [or provided] to support the development.
+I. Notwithstanding any provision to the contrary, municipalities shall allow by right multi-family [residential development] dwelling units, as defined in RSA 674:43, I on commercially zoned land, provided that adequate infrastructure, including roads, water, and sewage systems, shall be available [or provided] to support the development.
 Where infrastructure is not adequate it may be provided by the applicant in accordance with regulations.
 In determining whether infrastructure is adequate, the planning board may:

 (a) For road infrastructure, require a traffic impact study to ascertain the potential impacts to the existing traffic conditions in the vicinity of the project, including but not limited to, the ability of existing road infrastructure to accommodate increased vehicular traffic, the availability of sidewalks, and infrastructure to ensure pedestrian safety.